 The History of the Christmas Bird Count

-At this time, conservation was in its early stages, and many observers and scientists were becoming concerned with the declining bird population.
+At this time, conservation was in its early stages, and many observers and scientists were becoming concerned with the declining bird populations.
 Frank M. Chapman, ornithologist and an early officer of the Audubon Society, proposed a new holiday tradition on Christmas Day, 1900.
 This new tradition was called the “Christmas Bird Census.”
-This new project urged people to count birds during the holidays rather than hunt them.
+The project urged people to count birds during the holidays rather than hunt them.

 This census eventually turned into what is now known as the Christmas Bird Count.
 On that first bird count, there were 27 dedicated birders, 25 Christmas Bird Counts held, and the locations ranged from Ontario, Canada to Pacific Grove, California.
 Those 27 original Christmas Bird Counters tallied around 90 species on all the counts combined.